DarthKeith/cellular-automaton/README.md

 # Controls

+* Number of States buttons
+  * Set the number of possible cell states.
-* Play/Pause button
+* Change Rule button
-  * Play/pause the iteration process.
+  * Randomly generate a new iteration rule.
-  * Keyboard shortcut: `<Space>`
+  * Keyboard shortcut: `<Enter>`
 * Randomize Cells button
   * Set the automaton's cells to random states.
   * Keyboard shortcut: `<Backspace>`
+* Cell Size buttons
+  * Set the display size of the cells in pixels.
 * Change Colors button
   * Generate a set of random colors to assign to cell states.
   * Keyboard shortcut: `<c>`
-* Change Rule button
+* Play/Pause button
-  * Randomly generate a new iteration rule.
+  * Play/pause the iteration process.
-  * Keyboard shortcut: `<Enter>`
+  * Keyboard shortcut: `<Space>`
-* Pixels Per Cell slider
-  * Set the display size of the cells.
-* Number of States slider
-  * Set the number of possible cell states.